Women lead on climate change; men have painful psychological work to do to catch up.

 This feminine sense of responsibility has propelled women to the forefront of the ecological movement—just as it will propel them to the forefront of the drive for political and economic sanity and sustainability.

-This is the sense of responsibility that’s propelled women to the forefront of the ecological movement—just as it will propel them to the forefront of the drive for political and economic sanity and sustainability.
+This is the sense of responsibility that’s propelled women to the forefront of the ecological movement.
+Equally, it will propel them to the forefront of the drive for political and economic sanity and sustainability.

 “See her into school”